 No transfer credit from other institutions or Advanced Standing credit will be allowed to count toward most of the Graduate Certificates except on rare occasions upon petition to the Academic Policy Committee.
-Please see details on the Graduate Certificate programs in Islamic Chaplaincy, Chaplaincy in Multifaith Contexts, or Imam and Muslim Community Leadership for permitted exceptions to this policy.
+Please see details on the Graduate Certificate programs in Islamic Chaplaincy, or Imam and Muslim Community Leadership for permitted exceptions to this policy.